eyalabraham/filebrowser/README.md

    - **Important** - Mount Path: `/files`

+4. Optional.
+Create sample files by running the ```/mkfiles.sh``` script from the pod's command line shell.

-4. You're all set!
+5. You're all set!
 Find the _Route_ that was created for the application and open it from a web browser.
 Default Username is `admin`, default Password is `admin`.

-🚀 Enjoy!

 ## Copyright and license